New research suggests that 160,000 care workers are being paid below the minmum wage

 “While calculating total working time can be complex, the law is clear that these activities are in scope for the purposes of the NMW, and that if pay is based on a subset of this time, for example ‘contact’ hours, then it must adequately reward the total at or above NMW rates.”

 It calls for coordinated action by government, local authorities and social care providers to end this epidemic of illegal pay, which it says is likely to get worse.
 It says that the government must ‘recognise the impact of reduced social care budgets’ on the treatment of care workers, estimating that if properly paid, these workers would have contributed £9 million of employer National Insurance in 2013-14.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.